3 Different Ways to Spend 1 Day in Innsbruck Itinerary

 24. It is advisable to have your lunch before visiting Ambras Castle for the second half of your one-day trip to Innsbruck.

-You can tour Old Town Innsbruck faster than you might think, depending on how quickly you move from one sight to another.
 If you find yourself finishing the exploration of Old Town Innsbruck quickly, you might want to visit the museums in Innsbruck that showcase the city’s culture and history.

 1. Museum of Tyrolean Folk Art: This museum has many cultural items that tell the story of the region’s history.
 You’ll see things like handmade crafts, painted chests, tools, and nativity scenes.
 They also have traditional costumes that show the local fashion.